AKCA Minutes of January 12, 2017

 CFO: Brenda Chandler

-MINUTES: Motion: To approve the minutes of November 12th.
-Motion by Don, 2nd by Brenda.
+MINUTES: Motion: To approve the minutes of November 10th.
+Motion by Don, 2nd by Jeff.
 Approved.
-There was no meeting in December.

 JUDGING: No report.

 RISK MANAGEMENT: We have 22 clubs who have enrolled in the premium insurance.
 There was 1 inquiry about the premium insurance (ZNA NorCal).

 BOOKSTORE: We sold $500 in November and $190 in December.

 SPEAKER’S GRANT: Don stated that one club had a request for money.
 Don explained that we need receipts before we can reimburse a club.

 KOI OF THE YEAR: Voting for the 2014-15 Koi of the Year ended.
 The winner for the 2014-15 was Brendan Moody (North East Iowa Koi Association) with a Doitsu sanke.
 The voting also ended for the 2015-16 Koi of the Year with Brendan Moody again having the winning koi – a sanke.
 Congratulations to all the entrants!